SinaNavidii/SinaNavidii/README.md

 <h3>I like <strong>climbing, coding, and coffee!🧗🏻‍♂️💻☕ </strong></h3>

 <p>
 I'm a Ph.D. student and graduate research assistant in the school of mechanical, aerospace and manufacturing engineering at UConn.
-My research is focused on the prognostics and health management (PHM) of complex engineering systems like lithium-ion batteries through data-driven and physics-based modeling and ultimately physics-informed machine learning.
+My research is focused on the prognostics and health management (PHM) of complex engineering systems like lithium-ion batteries through data-driven and physics-based modeling and ultimately combining both in the form of physics-informed machine learning.
 </p>

 <p>
 My journey into this field began with a robotics competition during my undergrad, where I got interested in programming and problem-solving.
 In my master’s program, I became drawn to operations research and mathematical modeling.
-Discovering gradient descent eventually led me to machine learning—and now I’m excited to be diving deeper into it.
+Discovering gradient descent eventually led me to machine learning, and now I’m excited to be diving deeper into it.
 </p>

 <p>